 The magical rags-to-riches story is told through side-splitting slapstick and unforgettable tunes.

-Yet another mesmerizing example of Prince Street Players' aptitude for adaptation, Cinderella (Prince Street Players Version) is a magical retelling of a most beloved story, and a tuneful, fast-paced piece specifically created to perform for young audiences.
-The English pantomime style comedy and direct asides to the audience is especially appreciated by younger patrons.
+Yet another mesmerizing example of The Prince Street Players' aptitude for adaptation, Cinderella (Prince Street Players Version) is a magical retelling of a most beloved story and a tuneful, fast-paced piece, specifically created to perform for young audiences.
+The English pantomime-style comedy and direct asides to the audience are especially appreciated by younger patrons.

-An ideal choice for any theatre company that has family based audiences, Cinderella (Prince Street Players Version) has a flexible cast size which makes it an effective show to tour or stage in one location.
-As with all Prince Street Players' shows, the materials include spectacularly detailed costume designs, prop descriptions, and stage notes should they be needed by the creative team.
+An ideal choice for any theatre company that has family-based audiences, Cinderella (Prince Street Players Version) has a flexible cast size, which makes it an effective show to tour or stage in one location.
+As with all of The Prince Street Players' shows, the materials include spectacularly detailed costume designs, prop descriptions and stage notes, should they be needed by the creative team.